thanasisn/SDR_enhancement_LAP/article/article_doc.md

 inspection.

-The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance, is not known and can only be approximated.
+The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance is not known and can only be approximated.
 However, this method is capable in detecting all major CE events.
-Where, some CE events, with very low OIR may be not detected, these are few with small over-irradiance and it is unlikely that will effect significantly our results.
+Where some CE events with very low OIR may be not detected, these are few with small over-irradiance and it is unlikely that will effect significantly our results.